Paresh Baruah: Demand for Aai Asom and role as ULFA leader

 Bhimkanta Buragohain alias Mama, who was one of the senior-most leaders of ULFA, and had held a meeting with Prime Minister Manmohan Singh in 2011 to achieve an understanding between the pro-talk faction of ULFA and the Indian government, once said:

 Baruah expressed sorrow on Buragohain's demise on 19 December 2011, and issued a joint official statement with Bormon stating that the ULFA's members are grieving over his death.
 He described the passing away of Buragohain as a "huge loss" to the organisation.
 They further declared a three days mourning, and announced to keep the ULFA's flags lowered in its camps.

 One of his collaborator had alleged that G. K. Pillai had attempted to spread rumor regarding Baruah, to fabricate misconception about him amongst the people of Assam.

 On 30 January 2014, a special court in Chittagong commuted death sentence to Baruah and 13 others for smuggling in 10 truckloads of firearms in 2004.
+On 18 December 2024, The High Court of Bangladesh commuted the death sentence of Paresh Baruah to life imprisonment.
 However, Baruah is unlikely to get intimidated by the Bangladeshi court's verdict, and is expected to continue with his activities.